Skip to content

 };

-The container calls http://my.worker and the handler runs entirely inside the Workers runtime, outside of the container sandbox.
+Calls to http://my.worker from the container invoke the handler, which runs inside the Workers runtime, outside the container sandbox.

 JavaScript